mikrosk/mikrosk.github.io/sparrow/sparrow_specification.md

 ```
 SPARROW SPEC.
 REV A10                                       page 2
 ```

- 1.   - INTRODUCTION -
+# 1. INTRODUCTION

-The  Sparrow  is  the  newest  enhancement  in  the  series  of Atari ST
-    compatible 68000 - based computers.
-It is upward compatible with the
-    Atari STe, and includes a number of enhanced features.
+The  Sparrow  is  the  newest  enhancement  in  the  series  of Atari ST compatible 68000 - based computers.
+It is upward compatible with the Atari STe, and includes a number of enhanced features.

 The hardware specifications of the computer is as follows:

--    Motorola MC68030 at 8Mhz (default)  or 16MHz, software
+-    Motorola MC68030 at 8Mhz (default)  or 16MHz, software selectable.
-selectable.

--    RAM:    Dual-purpose   (video/system)   RAM,  configuration
+- RAM: Dual-purpose (video/system) RAM, configuration is  as follows:
-is  as
-    follows:

-For  16  bit  wide  video  bus  possible  configurations are:
+    - For  16  bit  wide  video  bus  possible  configurations are: 512Kbytes, 1Mbytes, 2Mbytes, 4Mbytes, 8Mbytes and 14Mbytes.
-512Kbytes,
-    1Mbytes, 2Mbytes, 4Mbytes, 8Mbytes and 14Mbytes.

-For 32 bit wide video bus possible configurations are: 1Mbytes, 4Mbytes
+    - For 32 bit wide video bus possible configurations are: 1Mbytes, 4Mbytes and 14Mbytes.
-    and 14Mbytes.

--    ROM:  2  socketed  ROMs,  providing  256Kbytes or 512Kbytes
+-    ROM:  2  socketed  ROMs,  providing  256Kbytes or 512Kbytes of ROM space (strappable).
-of
-ROM
-    space (strappable).

 -    The Sparrow supports 3 video modes in STe mode as follows:

     H X V           # of pallet bits         color resolution (bits)

     320 x 200            4                        4
     640 x 200            2                        4
     640 x 400            1                        N/A

--    The Sparrow  supports  programmable  video  modes  in  SP mode  as
+-    The Sparrow  supports  programmable  video  modes  in  SP mode  as follows:
-    follows:

     H X V           # of pallet bits         color resolution (bits)

     Programmable    Programmable (4/8)            6

 -    The Sparrow also supports the XGA high color mode which enables up to  65536  possible  direct  color  combinations.
 This option also supports  automatic  pixel scroll capability since each video memory word corresponds to one pixel.

 -    The video shifter supports both 16 or 32 bit wide data  bus width.
 It  retrieves  video  data  by  page  mode  from  DRAM.
-It supports
-    programmable overscan and pixel scrolling.
+It supports programmable overscan and pixel scrolling.

 -    The Sparrow  supports  the  necessary  logic  to  support future addition of an Internal Hard Disk (IDE Interface).

 -    The  Sparrow  supports all the necessary controls to support full implementation of Interlace on TV's.
-This includes  Field sync and
-    Equalization pulses for TV.
-This feature enables enhanced TV display
+This includes  Field sync and Equalization pulses for TV.
+This feature enables enhanced TV display by  enabling  the  display of 400 lines or more on TV's.
+The
 ```
 SPARROW SPEC.
 REV A10                                       page 3
 ```

-    by  enabling  the  display of 400 lines or more on TV's.
-The Sparrow
-    also supports interlace on monitors, to enable display of 400
+Sparrow also supports interlace on monitors, to enable display of 400 lines on color monitors.

-lines
-    on color monitors.

 -   The Sparrow contains a built in Blitter.

--   The  Sparrow supports the industry standard analog RGB color monitor interface as well as monochrome  interface  and  a  composite
+-   The  Sparrow supports the industry standard analog RGB color monitor interface as well as monochrome  interface  and  a  composite video interface  for  PAL,  SECAM  and  NTSC  TV   standards.
+It supports monochrome monitors, color monitors and the VGA monitor.

-video
-    interface  for  PAL,  SECAM  and  NTSC  TV   standards.
-It supports
-    monochrome monitors, color monitors and the VGA monitor.

--  The Sparrow has a Parallel I/O port, implemented using   one of the parallel   ports   on the General Instruments AY-3-8910 / Yamaha YM-
+-  The Sparrow has a Parallel I/O port, implemented using   one of the parallel   ports   on the General Instruments AY-3-8910 / Yamaha YM-2149 sound chip.
-    2149 sound chip.

 -  The Sparrow has  one low-speed  async  serial  I/O  port (implemented using the 68901 MFP).

 -  The  Sparrow  has  an   ST/MEGA compatible intelligent keyboard, with mouse and joystick ports.
 It also has the hooks to connect to the new Atari Universal Keyboard Controller.

--  The Sparrow supports the standard SCSI Interface (for Hard Disk,
+-  The Sparrow supports the standard SCSI Interface (for Hard Disk, Laser Printer, CD-ROM, etc).
-Laser
-   Printer, CD-ROM, etc).

--  The Sparrow has a  Floppy disk controller and interface that supports
-   720 Kbytes or 1.44Mbytes floppies, sharing  the  DMA channel.It has also an option for quad density floppies.
+-  The Sparrow has a  Floppy disk controller and interface that supports 720 Kbytes or 1.44Mbytes floppies, sharing  the  DMA channel.It has also an option for quad density floppies.

 -  The Sparrow has a  Musical Instrument Digital Interface (MIDI)

--  The  Sparrow  has  an   Atari ST compatible cartridge port (128
+-  The  Sparrow  has  an   Atari ST compatible cartridge port (128 Kbyte storage).
-Kbyte
-    storage).

 -  The Sparrow has enhanced quad channel sound capabilities:
-     12 bit, stereo DAC with parallel (8bit) or serial (16bit) I/F.
+    - 12 bit, stereo DAC with parallel (8bit) or serial (16bit) I/F.
-      8 bit, stereo ADC with 16bit serial output.
+    - 8 bit, stereo ADC with 16bit serial output.
-      Digitally controlled tone, volume and fade via microwire I/F
+    - Digitally controlled tone, volume and fade via microwire
-   The  sound chip (RASCAL) interfaces with the new Sparrow DMA chip
-      (which also contains the DMA support for disk transfers).
+    - The  sound chip (RASCAL) interfaces with the new Sparrow DMA chip (which also contains the DMA support for disk transfers).

 -  The Sparrow contains  the  PSG  Yamaha  YM-2149  for producing  music synthesis, sound effects and audio feedback.

 -  The  Sparrow  contains  a  GENLOCK option to synchronize the internal clock to an external sync signal.
-In case of  Genlock  and XGA the
-    Sparrow  outputs  a  special  control  bit  for each pixel to enable
-    programmable switching between internal or external video source.
-In
-    this case the number of possible colors is reduced to 32768.
+In case of  Genlock  and XGA the Sparrow  outputs  a  special  control  bit  for each pixel to enable programmable switching between internal or external video source.
+In this case the number of possible colors is reduced to 32768.
 ```
 SPARROW SPEC.
 REV A10                                       page 4
 ```
 -  The Sparrow contains interface to the following peripherals: a set  of additional joysticks, paddles and light gun/pen.

 -  The Sparrow has a built in Real Time Clock.

 -  The Sparrow has a built in networking capability through the 85C30 SCC.

 -  Sparrow has on board the 56001 DSP and 68881 FPU.

 # 2. MAIN SYSTEM